F. Scott Fitzgerald: Struggles and literary breakthrough

-While revising his novel, Fitzgerald took a job repairing car roofs at the Northern Pacific Shops in St. Paul.
+While revising his novel, Fitzgerald took a job repairing train car roofs at the Northern Pacific Shops in St. Paul.
 One evening in the fall of 1919, after an exhausted Fitzgerald had returned home from work, the postman rang and delivered a telegram from Scribner's announcing that his revised manuscript had been accepted for publication.
 Upon reading the telegram, an ecstatic Fitzgerald ran down the streets of St. Paul and flagged down random automobiles to share the news.

 Fitzgerald's debut novel appeared in bookstores on March 26, 1920, and became an instant success.
 This Side of Paradise sold approximately 40,000 copies in the first year.
 Within months of its publication, his debut novel became a cultural sensation in the United States, and F. Scott Fitzgerald became a household name.
 Critics such as H. L. Mencken hailed the work as the best American novel of the year, and newspaper columnists described the work as the first realistic American college novel.
 The work catapulted Fitzgerald's career as a writer.
 Magazines now accepted his previously rejected stories, and The Saturday Evening Post published his story "Bernice Bobs Her Hair" with his name on its May 1920 cover.

 Fitzgerald's new fame enabled him to earn much higher rates for his short stories, and Zelda resumed their engagement as Fitzgerald could now pay for her accustomed lifestyle.
 (Note: During her youth, Zelda Sayre's wealthy Southern family employed half-a-dozen domestic servants, many of whom were African-American.
 Consequently, she was unaccustomed to menial labor or responsibilities of any kind.)
 Although they were re-engaged, Fitzgerald's feelings for Zelda were at an all-time low, and he remarked to a friend, "I wouldn't care if she died, but I couldn't stand to have anybody else marry her."
 Despite mutual reservations, they married in a simple ceremony on April 3, 1920, at St. Patrick's Cathedral, New York.
 At the time of their wedding, Fitzgerald claimed neither of them still loved the other, and the early years of their marriage were more akin to a friendship.